sergiohinojosa/kubernetes-playground/README.md

 ## Get Started
 Most Likely the machine has been provisioned for you.
 Here are some cool tips and tricks to get you started.
 The machine has some cool [alias](doc/bash_aliases.md) installed already.
 Enter into the webshell in the iFrame or open it in a new tab for a better UX.
 Before starting to type, click on the right mouse to set the colors and settings of the webshell to your pleasing.
-Once you log in and the settings as you want, you can type the following commands:
+Once you log in and the settings are as you want, you can type the following commands:
 - [k9s](https://k9scli.io/) (really cool tool for navigating in kubernetes like butter)
 - [kubectl](https://kubernetes.io/docs/reference/kubectl/) (comes with autocomplete)
 - [docker](https://www.docker.com/) (for building your own images and installing them in the private regitry of your cluster)